gchq/Gaffer/core/operation/README.md

 and simple usage examples in [Gaffer-doc](https://github.com/gchq/gaffer-doc).

-Alongside documentation, if the new `Operation` is to be integrated into Gaffer, it would be useful to also be added into the Python-Shell of [Gaffer-tools](https://github.com/gchq/gaffer-tools).
+Alongside documentation, if the new `Operation` is to be integrated into Gaffer, it is good practice to add it into the

+Python-Shell of [Gaffer-tools](https://github.com/gchq/gaffer-tools).
 For more information, see the [introduction to the Python Shell](https://gchq.github.io/gaffer-doc/components/tool/python-shell.html).